England | Scotland | Wales | Northern Ireland | Ireland

-Like you we don't like the early morning telephone lottery to get an appointment, don't like that you have to drive in park queue, wait in an environment full of airborne bugs to have a chat, get a note, infact anything.
-So... we are trying to bring consults into the 21st century.
+Like you, we don't like the early morning telephone lottery to get an appointment, don't like that you have to drive in park queue, wait in an environment full of airborne bugs to have a chat, get a note, infact anything.
+So... we are trying to bring consultations into the 21st century.

-We are starting by getting rid of the book on the day system, we are releasing all the slots available in advance, most people would rather have an appointment in a few days after one call than ring back every day for a few days in hope.
+We are starting by getting rid of the book on the day system and we are releasing all the slots available in advance.
+Most people would rather have an appointment in a few days after one call than ring back every day for a few days in hope.
 Real emergencies can be dealt with better as the Doctors are in the "phone zone" so can get on to you quickly and arrange follow up that might be with us or someone else but it will be the right place for you.

-We are increasingly using email and really want to try online consults, we know it doesn't suit everyone but for those who work away and cant get to a phone this is a useful way of making contact.
+We are increasingly using email and mobile technology and really want to try online consultations.
+We know it doesn't suit everyone but for those who work away and cant get to a phone, this is a useful way of making contact.

 We are increasingly asking you to email photos of rashes bumps etc that allow a quick assessment and we even have the ability to do this via text message now.

 We have read some of the utter rubbish on the facebook site.
 This is not to stop people getting to us, it's to make things easier and importantly allows us to consult with more patients.